Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Giants stats and trends

-- New York has two wins against the spread in six games this season.
+- New York has covered the spread on two occasions this year.

-- This year, the Giants have two ATS wins in four games as an underdog of 3 points or more.

-- New York's games this year have gone over the point total three times in six opportunities (50%).
+- New York's games this year have eclipsed the over/under three times in six opportunities (50%).

-- The Giants put up 19.0 points per game, comparable to the 20.2 the Panthers allow.

 - New York is 2-0 against the spread and 1-1 overall when the team records more than 20.2 points.

-- New York is 2-3 against the spread and 1-4 overall when the team totals over 308.3 yards.
+- In games that New York amasses more than 308.3 yards, the team is 2-3 against the spread and 1-4 overall.

-- The Giants have turned the ball over three more times (9 total) than the Panthers have forced a turnover (6) this season.
+- This year the Giants have turned the ball over nine times, three more than the Panthers' takeaways (6).

 Home and road insights

-- In three home games this season, New York has not hit the over.

-- The average point total in Giants home games this season is 45.8 points, 2.8 more than this contest's over/under (43).
+- New York has not gone over the total in three home games this year.

-- The Panthers are unbeaten ATS (1-0) as 3-point favorites or more on the road.
+- The Panthers are unbeaten ATS (1-0) on the road as 3-point favorites or more.

-- The average point total in Panthers away games this season is 47.3 points, 4.3 more than this matchup's over/under (43).
+- The average point total in Panthers away games this season is 47.3 points, 4.3 more than this outing's over/under (43).

 Powered by Data Skrive.